-But backing up first, why does it even matter?
-Well for some, suddenly gaining breast weight or losing it rapidly might mean a rise or fall in your estrogen and progesterone levels.
+For some, suddenly gaining breast weight or losing it rapidly might mean a rise or fall in your estrogen and progesterone levels.
 If you’re pregnant or nursing, that’s to be expected, but it might be telling for your health in other ways.
 For example, if you’re not menopausal or losing weight but your breasts seem to be shrinking, you might want to be tested for polycystic ovary syndrome (thought to be caused by higher levels of testosterone).
 If you suspect that you’ve gained or lost breast weight, the actual numbers are good to know.

 The most intuitive method is just guessing by cup size.
 It won’t always be the most accurate method, because of course breasts are each made differently.
 Shape, size, and even two women with the same cup size may have breasts which weigh differently.
 The measurements below (breast weight by cup size) were calculated using the average underwire size and the cup diameter of the more common bra brands.

 - Bra sizes 32A, 30B, 28C = about 0.5 pound per breast

 - Bra sizes 34A, 32B, 30C, 28D = about 0.6 pound per breast

 - Bra sizes 36A, 34B, 32C, 30D, 28E = about 0.7 pound per breast

 - Bra sizes 38A, 36B, 34C, 32D, 30E, 28F = about 0.9 pound per breast

 - Bra sizes 40A, 38B, 36C, 34D, 32E, 30F, 28G = about 1.2 pounds per breast